noforn/gpt-oss-tools/README.md

 - **Web search and page browsing** &ndash; Query DuckDuckGo and summarize the contents of specific web pages for up-to-date information.
 - **Weather reports** &ndash; Automatically detect your location and fetch forecasts from weather.gov.
 - **Restricted Python execution** &ndash; Run code safely in a persistent sandbox for calculations or quick experiments.
+- **Google Calendar integration** &ndash; List, create, and delete events after authenticating with your Google account.
 - **Smart home automation** &ndash; Control Kasa smart lights by turning them on/off, adjusting brightness, or reading their current state.
 - **Web-based interface** &ndash; Launch a FastAPI-powered UI to chat with the assistant from your browser.